Is Weed a Stimulant or Depressant? The Answer May Surprise You

 As you dive into this article, we'll guide you through the nuances of cannabis, shedding light on whether it boosts your energy and alertness, or calms and slows down your system.
 Get ready to uncover the multifaceted nature of weed and how it uniquely impacts you.

-What is Weed (Marijuana), and is it a Stimulant or a Depressant?
+What Is Weed (Marijuana), and Is It a Stimulant or a Depressant?

 Weed, or marijuana, is a plant whose leaves, flowers, and extracts can significantly affect your mind and body.
 It's famous for creating a relaxed and sometimes euphoric state, making you wonder, is weed a stimulant or a depressant?